birdbrainswagtrain/stirling/readme.md

 - i128 / u128 constants may not work.

 ### Not Supported
 - The `mut` keyword is ignored.
-All values are assumed to be mutable.
+All values and references are assumed to be mutable.